List of Rivers of India and their Origin and Tributaries | Download PDF

 0

-Rivers of India PDF and their Origin and Tributaries
+List of Rivers of India and their Origin

 A river is a natural waterway of freshwater, flowing toward an ocean, sea, lake or any other river.
 Most of India’s major rivers flow eastwards and fall into the Bay of Bengal.
 There are only five rivers in India that flow from east to west, Narmada, Mahi, tapti river, luni and sabarmati and fall into the Arabian Sea.
 Here we have brought details related to the complete list of major rivers of India and the rivers and their tributaries in India.
 Also, Check Riverside Cities in India